turingschool/mod-0-curriculum/session5/index.md

 - We will have assessment feedback and results to everyone by early next week
 - If you pass, what do you have left to be mod 1 ready?
-- Prework due in two weeks!
-10/28
+- Prework due Wednesday 11/4! (for 2011 cohort)
+- Check the calendar: Mod 1 Orientation is Nov 11

 ### Today's Goals